SvenMb/node-tuya-mqtt/README.md

 Be aware, as long the tuya-mqtt container is not exposed to host-network, it can't find ip-addresses of tuya devices for itself.
 You need to provide them in your devices.conf (see example).

+debugging can be switched on with setting enviroment DEBUG, (example in compose.yml_sample). as argument for docker `-e 'DEBUG=tuya-mqtt:*'`